SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Using an incentive spirometer

 Your health care provider may recommend that you use an incentive spirometer after surgery or when you have a lung illness, such as pneumonia.
 The spirometer is a device used to help you keep your lungs healthy.
 Using the incentive spirometer helps you take slow deep breaths.
-It also may be used to help people with COPD exercise their lungs.
+It also may be used to help people with chronic obstructive pulmonary disease (COPD) exercise their lungs.

 How to Use an Incentive Spirometer